Robustness assessment of large audio language models in multiple-choice evaluation: Results and Analysis

 \section{Results and Analysis}

 In Table \ref{tab:default_eval}, we present the default setup performance metrics for the four LALMs under evaluation.
 This setup respects the original order of answer choices and phrasing of questions, ground truth answers, and distractors.
 The results closely align with those reported in previous studies \cite{sakshi2024mmau, ma2025mmar, wang2025mmsu}, showing a small accuracy drift of approximately $\pm 2$\%, potentially attributable to variances in decoding strategies or library versions.
-The Table also includes results from random choice selection.
+For broader context, we additionally include published results for three reference models: LTU-AS 7B \cite{gong2023joint}, SALMONN 13B \cite{tang2024salmonn}, and Qwen-Audio-Chat 8.4B \cite{chu2023qwen}.

+Table \ref{tab:default_eval} further reports performance for a random choice baseline and for text-only LLMs evaluated without any audio input.
 Notably, in the MMAR benchmark, the random choice accuracy is justified by the 17.1\% of the questions with only two options.
+Additionally, the text-only LLM results reveal that existing MCQA benchmarks may contain textual shortcuts exploitable without any audio signal.
+On both MMAU and MMSU, all evaluated text-only LLMs exceed random chance accuracy.
+More notably, gemma-3-27B-it achieves 48.3\% accuracy on MMAU (22.6 percentage points above the random baseline) and surpasses both LTU-AS and SALMONN across all benchmarks.
+For Qwen-Audio-Chat, the text-only models outperform the audio model on MMAU and MMAR.
+Considering all this, random choice should not be treated as a baseline for LALMs, and text-only is a meaningful baseline to isolate genuine audio understanding from potential language bias.

 Table \ref{tab:results_permutations} summarizes the model performance in the three benchmarks studied under different types of perturbations.
 Both choice ordering and question rephrasing resulted in moderate variability, suggesting that the models have some capacity to deal with these perturbations.
 In contrast, rephrasing the ground-truth answer caused a higher variance, and distractor rephrasing resulted in the biggest drop in both accuracy and CoR.
 This shows that models are highly sensitive to the wording of choices.
 When perturbations are combined, we can effectively capture the variability introduced by each perturbation moderately.
 This is well represented in the CoR.
-This mix of perturbations is our proposed evaluation protocol, as it captures the variability across diverse perturbations, even when they are applied partially.